Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 Instructions that are important for virtualization are those ones that are:

-- control-sensitive: it modifies directly the machine status (e.g. interrupt disabling, modify IVT, ...)
+- control-sensitive: instructions that modify directly the machine status (e.g. interrupt disabling, modify IVT, ...)
 - behaviour-sensitive: instructions that behave differently when used in supervisor mode, those may affect fidelity

 THEOREM (Popek and Goldberg): For any computer a VMM can be built if the set of sensitive instructions is a subset of the privileged instructions (note: this is just a sufficient condition, a VMM can be built even if this is not satisfied but it's more difficult).